MichaelMcGetrick/MCP3008_BCM/README.md

 ### BCM2835 Library Installation

-From the home directory (or other directory of your choice) get the latest version of the library with:
+From the home directory (or other directory of your choice) get the latest version of the library with

 wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.xx.tar.gz

 where 1.xx is the latest version.

-Unzip the downloaded files with: tar zxvf bcm2835-1.xx.tar.gz
+Unzip the downloaded files with tar zxvf bcm2835-1.xx.tar.gz

-Go into unzipped folder with:
+Go into unzipped folder with
 cd bcm2835-1.xx

-Run the configure executable:
+Run the configure executable
 ./configure

-Execute makefile:
+Then build and install

 make

-Then:
 sudo make check

-Then sudo make install
+sudo make install